 During the course of the litigation, LHU made improvements to the field hockey locker room, continued women’s swimming, maintained field hockey at Division I, and is in the process of adding women’s tennis, wrestling, and golf.

 In January 2019, the students filed a motion for summary judgment on all claims asserting violations of Title IX’s;

 - equal athletic opportunities, by depriving female students of significant numbers of athletic opportunities,

 - equal levels of opportunity, by threatening demotion of Division I field hockey to Division II while not threatening Division I wrestling, and

 - equal treatment with respect to many factors including equipment, facilities, marketing and access to coaching.

 LHU also filed a motion for summary judgment at the same time.
-We will keep you posted about the outcome.

 A Win for Title IX